Property Crime Attorney: How Should You Respond to False Charges?

 • Get Legal Advice Before Accepting a Plea Deal: Plea bargains involve admitting guilt, so consult a lawyer first.

-• Work with a Legal Professional: Legal matters are complex—having support makes a real difference.
+• Work with a Legal Professional: Legal matters are complex—having legal guidance can be important in navigating your options.

 • Keep All Relevant Evidence: Preserve any documents, messages, or items that support your case.